 - Each type of observational unit is a table

-We thus define the tidy text format as being a table with one-term-per-row.
+We thus define the tidy text format as being a table with one-token-per-row.
 A token is a meaningful unit of text, such as a word, that we are interested in using for analysis, and tokenization is the process of splitting text into tokens.
 This one-token-per-row structure is in contrast to the ways text is often stored in current analyses, as raw strings, in a structured “corpus” object, or in a document-term matrix.
 For tidy text mining, the token that is stored in each row is most often a single word, but can also be an n-gram, sentence, or paragraph.
 In the tidytext package, we provide functionality to tokenize by commonly used units of text like these and convert to a one-term-per-row format.

 Tidy data sets allow manipulation with a standard set of “tidy” tools, including popular packages such as dplyr (Wickham and Francois 2016), tidyr (Wickham 2016), ggplot2 (Wickham 2009), and broom (Robinson et al. 2015).
 By keeping the input and output in tidy tables, users can transition fluidly between these packages.
 We’ve found these tidy tools extend naturally to many text analyses and explorations.

 At the same time, the tidytext package doesn’t expect a user to keep text data in a tidy form at all times during an analysis.
 The package includes functions to

 tidy() objects (see the broom package (Robinson et al. 2015)) from popular text mining R packages such as tm (Ingo Feinerer and Meyer 2008) and quanteda (Benoit and Nulty 2016).
 This allows, for example, a workflow where importing, filtering, and processing is done using dplyr and other tidy tools, after which the data is converted into a document-term matrix for machine learning applications.
 The models can then be re-converted into a tidy form for interpretation and visualization with ggplot2.

 1.2 About this book